 SAFETY, Youth Protection & INSURANCE

 It is critical that every adult in our program – whether they are a uniformed leader or a parent of a Scout – knows and follows Scouting’s Youth Protection policies.
 Even if you are not a registered Scout leader or volunteer, it is your responsibility as a parent or guardian to know and understand youth protection guidelines.
-One of the best ways to do this is to take Youth Protection Training.
+One of the best ways to do this is to take S.A.F.E Guarding Youth Training.
 Another is to review the youth protection parent guide included at the front of your child’s Scout handbook.
 This knowledge will not only benefit you and your child in Scouting, but also equip you to recognize the behavior of potential abusers in your child’s school, sports teams, house of worship, or other activities.

 - When you witness or suspect any child has been abused or neglected- review the “Mandatory Report of Child Abuse” below.